Kurorin-fs/Kuro_B787-8_Installer/index.md

 <details><summary><strong>Liveries are broken</strong></summary>

-- Convert liveries from the installer.
-(Btw, Third party Liveries are not supported by me.)
+- Converting liveries from the installer would help you - (Btw, Third party Liveries are not supported by me.)

 </details>